-CBOW are often subjected to injurious naming practices, a constant reminder of the painful memories of the past and their mother's plight.
-In Bosnia and Herzegovina, CBOW are collectively labelled 'Chetnik babies' or 'little Chetniks' since the child's ethnicity is based upon the ethnicity of the father.
-Bosnian Muslim women impregnated by a Serb would therefore bear a Serb baby, carrying the ethnicity of their perpetrator.
-In 2004, the UNICEF field office in Bosnia and Herzegovina assembled confidential case histories on CBOW within society, in which it appeared that 39% of the case data showed an initial rejection by one or more family members of the rape survivor or her newborn child.
-In one case it appeared that the family had taught the child of their daughter to introduce himself to guests as 'I am the product of my mother's shame', explicitly stating his existence as a mistake.
-The possible rejection by their mothers, and the extended family, is in many cases combined with the rejection by the community as a whole.
+BOSNIA AND HERZEGOVINA - CBOW are often subjected to injurious naming practices, a 83. constant reminder of the painful memories of the past and their mother's plight.222 In Bosnia and Herzegovina, CBOW are collectively labelled "Chetnik babies" or "little Chetniks" since the child's ethnicity is based upon the ethnicity of the father.223 Bosnian Muslim women impregnated by a Serb would therefore bear a Serb baby, carrying the ethnicity of their perpetrator.224 In 2004, the UNICEF field office in Bosnia and Herzegovina assembled confidential case histories on CBOW within society, in which it appeared that 39 percent of the case data showed an initial rejection by one or more family members of the rape survivor or her new-born child.225 In one case it appeared that the family had taught the child of their daughter to introduce himself to guests as "I am the product of my mother's shame", explicitly stating his existence as a mistake.226 The possible rejection by their mothers, and the extended family, is in many cases combined with the rejection by the community as a whole.
 After the war, CBOW are stigmatised along with their mothers.
-A rape-survivor in Bosnia and Herzegovina stated, in this regard, at the time, 'Where I come from, everyone would think of the kid as filth'.
-233 Nowadays, more than 20 years after the conflict erupted,
+A rape-survivor in Bosnia and Herzegovina stated, in this regard, at the time, "Where I come from, everyone would think of the kid as filth".227 Nowadays, more than twenty years after the conflict erupted, the intergenerational impact of sexual violence is still tangible.
+CBOW in Bosnia and Herzegovina still suffer from the stigma of their descent, resulting in some of them to

-&lt;sup>226 S Lee, Children Born of War in the Twentieth Century (Manchester UP 2017) 165.
+218 S. Lee, Children Born of War in the Twentieth Century, Manchester University Press, 2017.
+165.